opn-ooo/challenges/challenge-devops/README.md

 Ground Rules
 =======
 * We prefer well-thought-out solutions over the quick-and-dirty kind.
 So take your time, if you need it.
 A rushed job is usually matched by a swift rejection.
 * Submission is done via a [git format-patch](https://git-scm.com/docs/git-format-patch).
-Send your patch to devops@omiselabs.co
+Send your patch to devops-challenge@opn.ooo

 Context
 =======